panda3d/panda3d-docs/programming/texturing/projected-textures.rst

 shadows.

-This works because the TexProjector effect does one additional trick: if the second NodePath in the ``setTexProjector()`` call happens to be a LensNode, then the TexProjector automatically applies the lens's projection matrix to the texture coordinates (in addition to applying the relative transform between the nodes).
+This works because the TexProjector effect does one additional trick: if the second NodePath in the :meth:`~.NodePath.set_tex_projector()` call happens to be a :class:`.LensNode`, then the TexProjector automatically applies the lens's projection matrix to the texture coordinates (in addition to applying the relative transform between the nodes).

 To implement projected textures, you need to do three steps: